 A separate title page showing name, credentials, affiliation, and email address of all authors and identifying the corresponding author and their academic status.

-The person or persons selected for this award are expected to present their paper at APM.
-The award will be presented at the Feminist Breakfast during the Annual Program Meeting (APM) held by the Council on Social Work Education (CSWE).
+The person or persons selected for this award are expected to present their paper at CSWE's APM.
+The award will be presented at the Feminist Breakfast during APM.

 2022 Feminist Manuscript Award Recipients

 The Feminist Manuscript selected this year had several authors.
 The title of the winning manuscript is “Barriers to Help-Seeking for Domestic Violence in Kyrgyzstan: Perspectives of Criminal Justice, Social, Health, and Educational Professionals.”

 Saltanat Childress, MSW, PhD is an Assistant Professor at the University of Texas at Arlington School of Social Work.
 The major focus of Dr. Childress’s work is to better understand how to improve the behavioral, educational, and health outcomes associated with childhood exposure to trauma, particularly adverse childhood experiences and domestic violence, at both the local and global levels.
 Her research and practice seek to expand the scope of evidence-based approaches in prevention and implementation science, especially among populations in Central Asia and immigrants in the United States.
 Her work seeks to respond to child maltreatment and domestic violence as a system-wide issue involving responses across all levels of family and social institutions.
 Her work is generating a growing body of peer-reviewed articles, book chapters, and policy guidance in these areas.